Joggins Formation: Holdfast Lodge

 The Joggins Mine continued to produce coal throughout the First World War and even amid the great scientific interest surrounding the Joggins Formation.
 Production at the Joggins Mine peaked in 1916 when the mine generated 201,000 tons of coal over the course of the year.
-The amount of workers in Joggins steadily increased with production, but as Nova Scotia deindustrialised and other mines shut down the percentage of Cumberland County miners employed at Joggins increased from 21% in the 1880s to 25% in the 1900s and 43% in the 1910s.
+The number of workers in Joggins steadily increased with production, but as Nova Scotia deindustrialised and other mines shut down the percentage of Cumberland County miners employed at Joggins increased from 21% in the 1880s to 25% in the 1900s and 43% in the 1910s.

 The Provincial Workmen's Association (PWA) established an early foothold in Joggins, first with Brunswick Lodge and later with Holdfast Lodge.
 Brunswick Lodge was the first to represent Joggins Mine workers.
 In 1884 the union attempted to negotiate with their employer at the time, prompting the manager - known in contemporary accounts as "Mr. B." - to remove his gloves and threaten to beat every worker.
 The company withdrew from negotiations and offered workers $10.00 each to abandon the union and come back to work.
 The strike went on, and when one miner attempted to retrieve his wages from Mr. B. the manager threw a piece of cast iron at him.
 The miner retaliated by throwing the iron back at Mr. B., striking him in the head but causing no severe injuries.
 Despite the clear belligerence between the company and the workers, strikers eventually began to cross the picket line and Brunswick Lodge dissolved that year.